-The Northern Territory Government and the Fred Hollows Foundation are teaming up to deliver eye services across the Territory with consultations and treatments being offered at Katherine District Hospital this week.
+The Northern Territory Government and the Fred Hollows Foundation are teaming up to deliver eye services across the Territory with consultations and treatments being offered at Katherine District Hospital.

-Health Minister Robyn Lambley is in Katherine today to witness first-hand the services that are being offered by two visiting ophthalmologists.
+Health Minister Robyn Lambley is in Katherine today to witness first-hand the services offered by two visiting ophthalmologists.

 “During this week, the aim is to deliver 150 ophthalmology consultations to people of the Katherine region and to carry out 30 cataract surgeries,” Mrs Lambley said.

 “Earlier this year, The Fred Hollows Foundation received funding from the Department of Health and Ageing to support the Aboriginal and Torres Strait Islander Cataract Surgery Intensives Pilot Project.”

 The more services we can provide to people in remote, rural and regional areas, the more likely people are to get the services that they need